 At the event that we saw there were four different competitions plus a motocross bike jumping show at around half time.
-There was a monster truck speed race, 2-wheel competition, donut competition and freestyle event.
-There were also a couple of 15-minute intermissions while they set up and took down the jump and landing ramp for the motocross freestyle exhibition.
+There was a monster truck speed race, two-wheel competition, donut competition and freestyle event.
+There were also a couple of 15-minute intermissions to facilitate setting up and taking down the jump and landing ramp for the motocross freestyle exhibition.

 The First Half of the Monster Truck Show

 The event we attended started right on time.
-After the singing of Oh Canada the speed racing began.
+After the singing of the Canadian national anthem O Canada the speed racing began.
 Two monster trucks raced around the track at a time.

 The second competition was even more impressive.
-At it the trucks had to balance and drive around on 2 wheels.
+This is where the trucks had to balance and drive around on two wheels.
 Sometimes they were on their front tires, sometimes on their back tires and occasionally they were able to bounce back and forth from one set of tires to the other.
 The balancing abilities of these drivers and their machines were amazing!

 Intermission and Motocross Event

-After the 2-wheel competition there was a 15-minute intermission which gave audience members a chance to replenish their refreshments and use the restrooms.
+After the two-wheel competition there was a 15-minute intermission to give the audience a chance to replenish their refreshments and use the washrooms.
 It also allowed time for crews to set up the jump and giant inflatable landing ramp for the motocross event that happened next.

 The motocross jumping exhibition was excellent.
 Wow!
 Could the bikers ever jump!
 This event complemented the other elements of the show nicely and was a great addition.
 It added a bit of diversity and a different kind of action.